 1947 – DICTABELT – Analog, Plastic belt

+I found this one extremely interesting.
 The Dictabelt, also known as a Memobelt, was an analog audio recording medium manufactured by the American Dictaphone company in 1947.
 The belts were a 5-mil thick transparent vinyl plastic belt and measured 3.5 inches wide and 12 inches around.
-The belts would hold 15 minutes at the standard speed.
-This was manufactured for dictation and other voice recordings.
-The belts were inscribed with an audio signal modulated helical groove by a stylus which slowly moved across the rotating belt.
-It would impresses a groove into the plastic rather than engraving it thus there was no waste during recording.
-The belt were great for shipping in envelopes since they were flexible, but did get brittle and cracked as they aged.
-The belts changed color several times during their lifespan.
-They were red until 1964, blue from 1964 to 1975, then purple until they were discontinued around 1980.
+The belts would hold 15 minutes at the standard speed, although a few machines allowed recording at half speed which would double the record time.
+This was basically manufactured for dictation and other voice recordings and was used by Police departments and other governmental agencies.
+The recording process didn’t actually cut into the belt, but instead would impresses a groove into the plastic.
+The benefit of this was that there was no waste or debris during recording.
+The belts were great for shipping in envelopes since they were flexible, but did have a tendency to get brittle and cracked as they aged.
+The belts changed color several times during their lifespan which lasted until the early 80’s.

 1951 – MINIFON – Analog, Magnetic wire